mmacdonnacha/Overthewire.org/README.md

 NOTE: Try connecting to your own network daemon to see if it works as you think

+**Walkthrough**
-'''setup python server to send password with connected
+setup python server to send password with connected
 receive new password from suconnect
-print to screen'''
+print to screen